mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Privacy

 The protocol is designed in a way that limits the server-side (AS and DS) metadata footprint.
+It encrypts sender information and allows for the padding of messages to limit traffic analysis.
 The DS only persists data required for the delivery of messages and avoids Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
 A Service Provider that has control over both the AS and the DS, will not be able to correlate encrypted messages forwarded by the DS, with the initial public keys signed by the AS.

+However, traffic analysis and correlation may reveal metadata such as who the group participants are, where they are located, and when messages were sent.

 [[OPEN ISSUE: These privacy statements seem very strong.
 BB.
 I would be willing to keep them as requirements since we have